loda-lang/loda-programs/programs/oeis/list2.md

 * [A293990](http://oeis.org/A293990) ([L06 program](293/A293990.asm)): a(n) = (3*n + ((n-2) mod 4))/2.
 * [A294070](http://oeis.org/A294070) ([L07 program](294/A294070.asm)): a(n) = (1/4)*(n^2 - 2*n)^2 + (9/4)*(n^2 - 2*n) + 6.
 * [A294116](http://oeis.org/A294116) ([L11 program](294/A294116.asm)): Fibonacci sequence beginning 2, 21.
+* [A294129](http://oeis.org/A294129) ([L101 program](294/A294129.asm)): Numbers n for which exactly one length minimal language exists having exactly n nonempty words over a countably infinite alphabet such that within each prefix of a word every letter of the alphabet is at least as frequent as the subsequent alphabet letter.
 * [A294140](http://oeis.org/A294140) ([L11 program](294/A294140.asm)): Number of total dominating sets in the n-crown graph.
 * [A294152](http://oeis.org/A294152) ([L08 program](294/A294152.asm)): Chromatic invariant of the n-antiprism graph.
 * [A294157](http://oeis.org/A294157) ([L08 program](294/A294157.asm)): Fibonacci sequence beginning 2, 8.